-To determine which kernel resides in your Unison check the firmware version using console port command cat /proc/version.
+To determine which kernel resides in your Tempus LX check the firmware version using the frontpanel keypad/display.
+Or you can use the console port command cat /proc/version.

 An IPv4-only kernel will have a part number and version similar to: